-Pope County is known for its great education and wonderful community; we would hate to see Pope County also known for its alcohol problems.
-Along with a bad reputation, alcohol can bring a lot of negative outcomes to a community.
-Sadly, 25% of Pope County’s 9th and 12th grade students reported driving while intoxicated while the state average is only 10%.
+Fortunetly 3 out of 4 9th and 12th grade students reported not driving while intoxicated, but that does mean 25% of them are while the state average is only 10%.
 Besides traffic accidents and fatalities, alcohol brings higher crime rates, more vandalism, more expense in health care, and a higher cost to law enforcement.
 With the help of this grant and the concern within the community, the ASAP coalition was formed.

 ASAP and the community:

 A community driven task force called ASAP was created in March of 2012.
 Members meet once a month to discuss possible ways underage drinking and high-risk alcohol use among youth and young adults can be decreased.
 Using the information gathered from surveys and conversations with community members, our group has identified the following 8 strategies to focus on this next year: